spacetelescope/stis_cti/doc/readme.rst

   Run STIS/CCD pixel-based CTI-correction on data specified in SCIENCE_DIR.
   Uncorrected component darks are read from DARK_DIR, and corrected component darks are written there too.
 Corrected super-darks are read from and stored to REF_DIR.
-See documentation at http://pythonhosted.org/stis_cti/
+See documentation at https://stis-cti.readthedocs.io

   positional arguments:
     SCIENCE_DIR       directory containing RAW science data (default="./")

-  optional arguments:
+  options:
     -h, --help        show this help message and exit -d DARK_DIR       directory of dark FLT data (default="[SCIENCE_DIR]/../darks/")
     -r REF_DIR        directory of CTI-corrected reference files (default="[SCIENCE_DIR]/../ref/")
-    -n NUM_PROCESSES  maximum number of parallel processes to run (default=15);
+    -n NUM_PROCESSES  maximum number of parallel processes to run (default=8);
-                      number of available CPU cores on your system = 40 -p PCTETAB        name of PCTETAB to use in pixel-based correction (default="[REF_DIR]/[MOST_RECENT]_pcte.fits" or package's
+                      number of available CPU cores on your system = 10 -p PCTETAB        name of PCTETAB to use in pixel-based correction (default="[REF_DIR]/[MOST_RECENT]_pcte.fits" or package's
                       default PCTETAB)